• Skip to primary navigation

 According to Serious Eats, Tortas Ahogadas date back to the early 1900's, and came about as a mistake.
 A customer wanted some extra salsa on the their torta, but the employee accidently dropped the whole sandwich in the salsa, 'drowning it'.
 The customer still ate it and said it was delicious!

-Since the sandwich is being drowned in sauce, a sturdy bread is needed so it doesn't fall apart.
+Since the sandwich is being drowned in sauce, a sturdy toasted bread is needed to prevent the sandwich from falling apart.
 Birote salado is what they use in Mexico, which is similar to a sourdough baguette or a crusty French baguette.
-Make sure to toast the baguette prior to assembling the torta.

 Sliced baguettes on a wood cutting board.